Trump government suspends visa lottery linked to Brown University suspect

 Trump has long sought to narrow the country’s pathways to legal immigration, and he has used crime as a pretext for doing so.

-Noem herself pointed out that, in 2017, Trump “fought” to shut down the diversity visa lottery in the wake of an attack in New York City that saw a truck ram into a crowd of people, killing eight.
+Noem herself pointed out that, in 2017, Trump “fought” to shut down the diversity visa lottery in the wake of an attack in New York City in which a truck rammed into a crowd of people, killing eight.

-Speaking at a graduation ceremony for the Federal Bureau of Investigation (FBI) in December 2017, Trump — then in his first term as president — called on Congress to “end the visa lottery system”.
+Speaking at a graduation ceremony for the FBI in December 2017, Trump, then in his first term as president, called on Congress to “end the visa lottery system”.

 “They have a lottery.
 You pick people.
 Do you think the country is giving us their best people?
 No,” Trump said.